Compare Infomap and Leiden in a Scanpy workflow¶

-This tutorial shows how to run Infomap on an AnnData neighbor graph and compare the result with Scanpy’s Leiden workflow.
-It uses a small synthetic dataset to avoid network downloads and to keep the example reproducible.
+Run Infomap on an AnnData neighbor graph and compare it with Scanpy’s Leiden workflow.
+The example uses a small synthetic dataset, so it needs no downloads and stays reproducible.

 Infomap reads the sparse observation graph from adata.obsp and writes categorical labels to adata.obs, matching Scanpy tl conventions.
 Leiden is the standard Scanpy baseline shown here.